jbyck/chef-identify/README.md

 # chef-identify Cookbook

-Identify your nodes with colors.
+Clearly identify your Chef nodes through your bash prompt.

+### Overview

-This cookbook overrides the PS1 variable via the PROMPT_COMMAND variable.
+This cookbook customizes the color of the Ubuntu bash prompt by overriding the PS1 environment variable.

-### recipes
+### Recipes

-#### default
+#### system_install

-Creates a file in the /etc/profile.d directory which will be loaded in every bash session.
+Overrides PS1 for every user of the system by setting PS1 from PROMPT_COMMAND.

-### attributes
+### Attributes

-default[:identify][:file]   - The name of the file created in the /etc/profile.d directory. default[:identify][:color]  - The color of the prompt.
+* default[:identify][:file]   - The name of the file created in the /etc/profile.d directory.
+* default[:identify][:color]  - The color of the prompt.

 #### usage

-Supported colors:
+The prompt can be displayed with any of the following supported colors:

+* white
+* purple
 * light purple
-* purple
 * brown
-* white
 * red
+* light red
 * blue
 * light blue
 * yellow
 * black
+* cyan
+* light cyan

 Add default recipe to run list: